Brian Wilde: Last of the Summer Wine

 Wilde gained and established another role in 1976, when he took over from Michael Bates as the third member of a trio of old men in the BBC sitcom Last of the Summer Wine.
 The character, Walter "Foggy" Dewhurst, was a determined ex-army man who planned the group's misadventures with military precision and a painstaking eye for detail.
 Wilde saw the long-running series gather momentum and continue its success; he stayed with the series for nine years, before leaving in 1985 to work on other projects.
 Foggy was written out of the series and was replaced by Michael Aldridge as Seymour Utterthwaite.

 When Aldridge left Last of the Summer Wine, Wilde returned as Foggy in 1990.
-He stayed until 1996, when he contracted shingles during the preparations for series 19 and decided to leave.
+He stayed until 1997, when he contracted shingles during the preparations for series 19 and decided to retire.
 Frank Thornton was invited to join the cast to replace Wilde, making his debut in the 1997 Christmas special "There Goes The Groom!".
 Wilde never returned to the programme, despite several invitations to do so.

 Other work

-He featured in "The Fear Merchants", an episode of ABC's The Avengers, in January 1967.
+Wilde featured in "The Fear Merchants", an episode of ABC's The Avengers, in January 1967.
 In this he played Jeremy Raven, a ceramics manufacturer caught up in a sinister plot to get rid of the competition.
 In 1978, Wilde voiced the public information film series Play Safe, highlighting the dangers of overhead power lines to children.

-He also supplied the voice of the magician Meredith in the children's animated series Alias the Jester, Shortie the Giraffe in Coco Pops and narrated an animated series, Microscopic Milton, about a microscopic little chap who lives in a clock on the mantelpiece, in the parlour of the house that belongs to a lady called Mrs. Witherspoon.
+Wilde also supplied the voice of the magician Meredith in the children's animated series Alias the Jester, Shortie the Giraffe in adverts for Coco Pops and narrated an animated series, Microscopic Milton, about a tiny man who lives in a clock on the mantelpiece in the parlour of the house that belongs to a lady called Mrs. Witherspoon.
 Wilde starred in his own BBC series in 1988, Wyatt's Watchdogs, as retired soldier Major Wyatt who forms his own neighbourhood watch group.
 As a stuffy ex-army member who leads a motley bunch of comic characters, Wyatt was quite similar to Foggy.
 The programme, which co-starred Trevor Bannister, was written by Miles Tredinnick and ran for one series of six episodes.

 Death

 Wilde suffered a fall in January 2008 from which he never recovered.
-He died in his sleep on the morning of 20 March 2008 at his home in Ware, Hertfordshire and was survived by his wife Eva, their son Andrew and daughter Sarah.
+He died in his sleep, aged 80, on the morning of 20 March 2008, at his home in Ware, Hertfordshire.

-His son, Andrew Wilde, had been film editor on Last of the Summer Wine from the mid-1990s until the final episode in 2010, working initially on many of the episodes that had starred his father and later on the Frank Thornton editions.
+Wilde's son, Andrew Wilde, had been film editor on Last of the Summer Wine from the mid-1990s until the final episode in 2010, working initially on many of the episodes that had starred his father and later on the Frank Thornton episodes.